2022-06-15 Wise to Emotions (3 of 5) Emotions and Self-Referencing

 knife

-so they hope this isn't useful for you, and it will continue in this exploration of emotions tomorrow.
+I hope this is useful for you, and we will continue in this exploration of emotions tomorrow.
 Thank you.